eth-protocol-fellows/protocol-studies/docs/eps/week2.md

 ### JSON-RPC

-- The "interface" to ethereum
+- The "interface" to Ethereum
   - The vision is that all clients provide the exact same API and users can run any client they choose and have perfect integration with all tooling
   - Not quite there, but we are fairly close
-- review main RPC methods
+- Review main RPC methods

 ## Additional reading and exercises